gopkumr/gopkumr.github.io/content/post/restapi-mcp-apim.md

 ![MCP Server Page](/blogimages/apim-mcp-1.png)
 3. Click on the Create MCP Server page and select the imported API and all the operations that you want to expose as tools
 ![MCP Server create](/blogimages/apim-mcp-2.png)
-4. Hit Create and you have the MCP server availalble with an /sse endpoint ready to use
+4. Hit Create and you have the MCP server available with an /sse endpoint ready to use
 5. Clicking on the MCP Server name, directs you to a page where you can configure policies for the MCP server

 Regardless of which approach you choose, you can implement APIMs robust security, monitoring and caching capabilities .